-Are you a side sleeper?
-Did you know that not only is it the most common sleeping position, but it’s also the most recommended by sleep specialists?
-Consider yourself in good company!
+Did you know that not only is side sleeping the most common sleeping position, but it’s also the most recommended by sleep specialists?
+If you’re a side sleeper, consider yourself in good company!

-According to The Better Sleep Council, 41% of sleepers sleep in the fetus position with their knees up curled up towards their chest.
-Other common side-sleeping positions include: the log position preferred by 15% of sleepers who rest on their side with both arms down by their side; and the yearner position preferred by 13% of sleepers who sleep on their side with their arms out in front of them.
+According to The Better Sleep Council, 47% of sleepers sleep in the fetus position, with their knees up curled up towards their chest.
+Other common side-sleeping positions include: the log position, preferred by 15% of sleepers who rest on their side with both arms down by their side; and the yearner position, preferred by 13% of sleepers who sleep on their side with their arms out in front of them.

 15% of sleepers